Teddy Bear Tea Party: teddy bear party activity ideas, tea party decor, and a tea party menu with links to recipes.

 Teddy Bear Cookie Decorating

 After the watercolour paintings we moved on to sugar cookie decorating.
-My mom made the sugar cookies the day before, and used a teddy bear cookie cutter to make them.
+My mom made the sugar cookies the day before, and used a teddy bear cookie cutter to cut them out.
 I made some icing -chocolate, pink, white, and aqua and we put out lots of fun sprinkles, jimmies, and coloured sugar.
 This activity is always a big hit -at any party, and the girls seemed to love doing it…and licking their fingers.

-When they were done, we packaged them up into little cello bags and put them into their loot bags.
+When they were done, we packaged up these little sweet treats into little cello bags and put them into their favor bags.

 Teddy Bear Paper Dolls

 The last activity, which we didn’t end up doing because we ran out of time, was to make Teddy Bear Paper Doll Chains.
-I’d rather have too many, than not enough things to do at a party, and it might be an idea that you’d like to incorporate into a teddy bear party, so I’m including it here.
+I’d rather have too many, than not enough things to do at a party, and it might be an idea that you’d like to incorporate into your own annual teddy bear tea parties, so I’m including it here.
 I pre-cut and folded the paper, but left them blank so the girls could draw their own bears, with the reminder to make sure that the hands and feet ran off the page, so they’d be connected when they unfolded them.

 On the tray were lots of fun things to decorate with, like gem stickers, cupcake liners to make frilly dresses with, googly eyes, and stick-on bows.
 We also had scrapbook paper and magazines to cut out of for collage inspired clothing.